Skip to Content

-However, what you may not realize as a visitor to Washington, DC is that there is SO.
+But what you may not realize as a visitor is that there is SO.
 MUCH.
 MORE. to this city than meets the eye.

 Cute neighborhoods, obscurely-themed pop-up bars, and underground art exhibits are all part of the mix.
 Intrigued yet?
 I hope so!

-To help you plan your trip to Washington, DC, I’ve compiled a list of 37 different non-touristy things to do in DC that aren’t museums, monuments, or memorials.
-This list spans from art installations, embassy parties, outdoors activities, and restaurants.
+To help you plan your trip to Washington, DC, I’ve written this guide, packed with 37 different non-touristy things to do in DC that aren’t museums, monuments, or memorials.
+This list spans from art installations, embassy parties, outdoors activities and restaurants.
+I should know, I used to live in DC after all.

 Take your pick to avoid the tourist crowds in DC!